dodotechbd/dodocart/README.md

     ```bash
     yarn install
    ```
-5. Create `.env` in *client* directory and `.env.development` in *server* directory.
+5. Create `.env` in *project* directory.
 Paste the environment variables you get from any team member.